ternaustralia/geonadir-upload-cli/README.md

 - `-i, --item`: The name of the dataset and the url of stac collection.

-    - This is a multiple option. user can upload multiple datasets by e.g.
+    - This is a multiple option.
+User can upload multiple datasets by e.g.
 `... -i dataset1 url1 -i dataset2 url2 ...`

     - Type 'collection_title' for dataset name when uploading from stac collection if you want to use title in collection.json as dataset title, e.g.
 `... --item collection_title https://url/to/collection.json ...`

     - All path(s) must exist, otherwise error raised.

+- `-cb, --created-before`: Only upload collections created before this timestamp.

+    - Must be of ISO format.

+- `-ca, --created-after`: Only upload collections created after this timestamp.

+    - Must be of ISO format.

+- `-ub, --updated-before`: Only upload collections updated before this timestamp.

+    - Must be of ISO format.

+- `-ua, --updated-after`: Only upload collections updated after this timestamp.

+    - Must be of ISO format.

 ### upload datasets from all collections of STAC catalog
 Usage: `geonadir-upload catalog-upload [OPTIONS]`